-- Cold Deserts – These deserts are also dry, but unlike other types of deserts, they have extremely low temperatures.
+- Cold Deserts – These deserts are also dry, but unlike other desert types, they have low temperatures.
 A good example is the Antarctic desert.
-In areas such as the Arctic and Poland, some places have deserts that remain chilly and have moderate temperatures all year long.
+Some places have deserts that remain chilly and have moderate temperatures all year long, in areas like the Arctic and Poland.
 These deserts receive rainfall once in a while.

 Some deserts have oil springs, and others are covered in salt.
-Drilling of oil springs and mining of salt are some of the most lucrative ventures for people living in those areas.
+Drilling oil springs and mining salt are some of the most lucrative ventures for people living in those areas.

 Dunes are also prevalent in some types of deserts.
 These are small hills of loosely laying materials, usually sand.
 An interesting fact unknown to most people is that deserts can shrink, expand, or move.

 Open terrain is some of the most common types of terrain on earth.
 They cover flat land, open country, and open ground, free from buildings, trees, or any other obstructing structures to a person’s view.